michaelraney/cassandra-sketch-examples/docsrc/content/index.md

 This is a guide for how to use the What's Trending Demo for the DataStax Enterprise (DSE) platform.
 Data Sketching is key concept in a stream data processing architecture.
 In this demo we combine the power of spark streaming with the strengths of DSE multi-model data store to deliver a powerful real-time architecture for delivering actionable insights on trending data.

 ### Motivation
-The motivation for this demo is to show how DataStax Enterprise can be used to deliver real-time insights on a live data feed to deliver Transparent Experience to end users.
+The motivation for this demo is to show how DataStax Enterprise can be used to deliver real-time insights on a live data feed to promote engagement with end users through transparency of user interactions.

 ### What is included?
 This field asset includes